1928 United States presidential election in Minnesota

-The 1928 United States presidential election in Minnesota took place on November 6, 1928 as part of the 1928 United States presidential election.
+The 1928 United States presidential election in Minnesota took place on November 6, 1928, as part of the 1928 United States presidential election.
 Voters chose 12 electors, or representatives to the Electoral College, who voted for president and vice president.

-Minnesota was won by the Republican candidate, Secretary of Commerce Herbert Hoover won the state over Democratic Party candidate, New York governor Al Smith by a margin of 164,526 votes, or 16.94%.
+Minnesota was won by the Republican candidate, former Secretary of Commerce Herbert Hoover won the state over Democratic Party candidate, New York governor Al Smith by a margin of 164,526 votes, or 16.94%.
 Nationally, Hoover won the election, with 444 electoral votes and a landslide 17.41% lead over Smith in the popular vote.